Covid-19 Travel Advice for Customers. Click here

 Another popular restaurant which is a must-visit is Rhodes Restaurant at the Calabash Hotel.
-Owned by the celebrity TV chef Gary Rhodes, this elegant eatery offers guests a vast array of dining options, with each recipe having been inspired by the plethora of ingredients available from Grenada’s fertile and lush soil.
+This elegant eatery offers guests a vast array of dining options, with each recipe having been inspired by the plethora of ingredients available from Grenada’s fertile and lush soil.

-Gary Rhodes has worked hard to craft a world-class menu which includes many tempting dishes, such as crispy pork fritters, grilled snapper fillet and chocolate banana pudding.
+Gary Rhodes worked hard to craft a world-class menu which includes many tempting dishes, such as crispy pork fritters, grilled snapper fillet and chocolate banana pudding, and his legacy continues.
 Not only is this restaurant a treat for the taste buds, but it’s also a great place to watch some live entertainment, which ranges from local steel pan bands to classical concert pianists.

 Grenadian food in festivals